You are here:

 Source: The New York Times

-- What do the authors see as the biggest challenge facing the school system?
+- What did the authors see as the biggest challenge facing the school system?

 - Do you notice anything about the gender of students in the description of classes or the accompanying photos?
 Do you notice anything about race?